dryabov/twister-phpbot/README.md

 twister-phpbot
 ==============

-Simple Twister bot written in PHP
+Simple Twister bot written in PHP.
+It is used to post messages for twister's @habr_ru account.